Table of Contents

 In India, spices are very popular with immense healing benefits in it.
 In every kitchen, you will find varieties of spices used to cook food.
 Addition of these makes your food much tastier, spicy and filled with aroma.

-But, as we know; excess of everything is bad; same case relies upon spices too.
-Those who are habituated to spicy and hot foods gets easily engaged by ailments related to digestive system and many more.
+But, as we know; excess of everything is bad; the same case relies upon spices too.
+Those who are habituated to spicy and hot foods gets easily engaged by ailments related to the digestive system and many more.
 In the limited quantity, spices are like medicines and its overdose can even make you ill.

 Bay leaf is obtained from a wild plant which is found in warm and temperate Himalayan regions up to heights of 3000 to 6000 ft.
 It’s an evergreen tree or long shrub with glossy leaves native to the Mediterranean region.

-The leaves have distinctive aromatic fragrance which is used in cooking food; to provide it different flavour.
-It is used in green or dried form.
+The leaves have distinctive aromatic fragrance which is used in cooking food; to provide it a different flavour.
+It is used in the green or dried form.
 The tree can vary in height as 33-59 ft tall.
 It bears flowers which are pale yellow in colour and in pairs.

 Nomenclature of Bay leaf:-

-Chemical composition of Bay leaf:-
+The chemical composition of Bay leaf:-

-The leaves contain a volatile oil which mainly contain eugenol in it.
+The leaves contain a volatile oil which mainly contains eugenol in it.
 It also contains tarpine, cinnamic aldehide, phellandrene, geraniol, cineole etc in it.
 It is light, bitter, sharp, sweet and warm in nature.

 General uses of Bay leaf:-

-- There are multiple option to use bay leaves.
+- There are multiple options to use bay leaves.
 If you are going to cook some spicy and hot food then few leaves will be the best in it.
 It will enhance the taste and fragrance 2 times more than usual taste.

 - In case of steamed foods, bay leaves can be used for an aromatic fragrance and taste.